 To his credit, Kevin finished, too.
 It took him five and a half hours.
 He confided in me that he’d never, ever run a marathon again, or any distance over ten miles.
 He’d hit the wall, and it hit him back.

 You could push the wall beyond marathon-distance.
 But a hundred miles, no.

 BEEP.
 Mile 27: 7:43 / 3:27:03.

 When Whitney and I trained for longer distances, we learned not to call it ‘the wall.’
 It’s not an insurmountable obstacle; it’s a temporary circumstance to make peace with, like a surfer diving under harsh waves.
-Ultra-runners call it ‘bonking,’ because it’s like being hit on the head with a hammer.
+Ultra-runners call it ‘bonking,’ because it’s like a sledgehammer smashing your skull.

 Instead of training to push back the wall, you train to run through the bonk.
 All the bonks.
 Over a hundred miles, I’d bonk at least a few times.
 The first one would come soon.

 The trail became steep and demanded every atom of my effort.

 I tore open another silver packet of running glop.
 I aimed to slurp one down every hour or so.
 I’d finished off the flavors I liked; no more chocolate or peanut-butter.
 This one was orange-creamsicle.